NativeCI/docs/content/en/databases/getting-started.md

 ## Deploy the database
 Navigate to [https://console.nativeci.io/add-database](https://console.nativeci.io/add-database) and choose Mysql version 5.7 as the database:
 ![Demo database](/images/databases/demo-database-choose.png)
-Choose the flavor on next page and finally specify the name of the database (This could be any name, since we will be creating MYSQL databases inside of it):
+Choose the flavor on next page and finally specify the name of the database (This could be any name, since we will be creating MYSQL databases inside of it).
+Provide root password for your new database as well:
 ![Demo deploy database](/images/databases/demo-database-deploy.png)

 Wait a few moments, before a database is created, after that click on the database created and click on Attach button: